Aminsaffar/Othello/README.md

 # othello
-gameothello  othello functional programming using c
+gameothello functional programming using c
 functional programming using c This is a university project.
 In this project using windows. h header.
 Have fun